aramzham/Hypnotize/README.md

 # Hypnotize
 Console hipnosis :smile:

+This is an implementation of a [CodeFights problem] (https://codefights.com/arcade/code-arcade/waterfall-of-integration/LfP67YRDw2rxoLmeP).
 Even contours turn clockwise, odds - counter-clockwise.
 So it looks like an illusion spiral.
 Need to color up all contours to black & white :confused: